ietf-satp/draft-ramakrishna-satp-data-sharing/draft-ramakrishna-satp-data-sharing.md

 - Access/exposure policy: Set of rules governing the release of a view to an external party (i.e., outside the source system), held in consensus by nodes on the source system's ledger.

 - Verification policy: Rules for validation of proofs associated with views maintained in a destination system.
-If the destination system is a blockchain or DLT system, these rules are held in consensus by nodes on the that system's ledger.
+If the destination system is a blockchain or DLT system, these rules are held in consensus by nodes on that system's ledger.

 - View Request: A request for a made by an external party to a source blockchain or DLT system.
 The external party may be a client in a destination blockchain or DLT system.
 The request consists of a view address and various metadata, including optionally a verification policy.